Keynote Speaker, Author, Transition and Independent Living Coach, Creator of Autism Independence Project and mother to a forty-year-old autistic son.

 Where have our autistic adults gone before?
 Over the next decade, hundreds of thousands of autistic children will reach adulthood.
 We need to have the resources in place to help them, and as parents and professionals, we need to know what to do.
 We must help to free the families who are trapped in the belief that their autistic adult child would not survive out in the “real world”.
 I too was once trapped by that belief, but I know firsthand that it does not have to be that way.
 This is another lesson my son, Brandon has taught me.

 Amalia’s Story with Brandon

-In 1973, autism was unheard of, and she became a speaker and author because of her son Brandon.
+In 1973, autism was unheard of, and Amalia became a speaker and author because of her son, Brandon who has autism, epilepsy, and severe learning disorders.
 When having no one to talk to and nothing to read to help her through the terrible dark times, she felt sad, and all alone.
-Back then, the few conferences she attended for disabled children were depressing and she left there feeling much worse than when she entered the conference.
-She vowed to write books and to speak at conferences to bring hope and share what lies ahead for parents and professionals.
-Starr knows what it is like to be a mom and an attendee, so her speeches are always uplifting while she shares firsthand experiences and invaluable information to empower and inspire.
+Back then, the few conferences she attended for disabled children were depressing and she left there feeling much worse.
+She then vowed to write books and to speak at conferences to bring hope and shine a light on the future for the parents and professionals.
+Starr knows what it is like to be a mom and an attendee, so her presentations are always uplifting while she shares firsthand experiences and invaluable information, to educate, empower, and inspire.
 She loves what she does and she is now living her dream.

-Most attendees are amazed when they hear her say that she did not discover that Brandon had autism until he was thirty-two years old.
-Brandon’s amazing determination has given him the strength and courage to live on his own for the past 16 years.
-Starr’s message is not that all special needs children should live alone, but every child be given the opportunity to reach maximum independence and live the best life possible.
+Most attendees are amazed when they hear Amalia say, “I did not discover Brandon had autism until he was thirty-two years old.”
+With Amalia’s love and support and Brandon’s hard work and amazing determination it has given him the strength and courage to live on his own for the past 16 years.
+Amalia’s message is not that all special needs children should live alone, but every child be given the opportunity to reach maximum independence and live the best life possible.

 Amalia would love to talk about speaking opportunities or working together.